rafa8626/php-scrapers/README.md

-# scrappers
+# PHP Scrappers

-A couple of PHP scrappers
+A couple of PHP scrappers that parse content from 2 public legal websites.
+They show 2 different levels of complexity